On This Day in History: June 19

 - The Earl of Pembroke's army defeats Bruce's Scottish army at the Battle of Methven.

-- The Norwegian Battle of Kalvskinnet outside Nidaros.
+- The Battle of Kalvskinnet takes place outside Nidaros (now Trondheim), Norway.
 Earl Erling Skakke is killed, and the battle changes the tide of the civil wars.

-- The original Nicene Creed was presented at the First Council of Nicaea.
+- The original Nicene Creed is adopted at the First Council of Nicaea.

 Births On This Day